ad-freiburg/esa2018-experiment/BLOGPOST.md

 I see four main conclusions from this experiment:

 **First, we need more experiments of this kind.**
+How random (or not) is the typical peer review process in computer science?
-For computer science, we have the NIPS experiment and now the ESA experiment.
+To help answer this question, we have the NIPS experiment and now the ESA experiment.
 They give a first picture, but given the central importance of peer review for our profession, we need more data points.
 As a side effect, this will also help to raise awareness further.
 One argument I often hear is that it is too much effort, in particular, with respect to the additional number of reviewers needed.